julelang/manual/src/std/os.md

 Writes data to the named file, creating it if necessary.
 If the file does not exist, creates it with permissions perm (before umask); otherwise truncates it before writing, without changing permissions.
 Since requires multiple system calls to complete, a failure mid-operation can leave the file in a partially written state.
 Calls internally `File.Open`, `File.Write`, `File.Close` and forwards any exceptional.

 `static fn Create(path: str)!: &File`\
 Creates or truncates the named file.
 If the file already exists, it is truncated.
 If the file does not exist, it is created with mode 0666 (before umask).
-If successful, methods on the returned File can be used for I/O; the associated file descriptor has mode OFlag.Rdwr.
+If successful, methods on the returned File can be used for I/O; the associated file descriptor has mode O_RDWR.
 Calls internally `File.Open` and forwards any exceptional.

 `fn Seek(mut self, offset: int, origin: Seek)!: int`\
 Sets offset to next Read/Write operation and returns the new offset. whence: 0 (Seek.Set) means, relative to the origin of the file, 1 (Seek.Cur) means relative to the current offset, and 2 (Seek.End) means relative to end.